hardmathproblems/hardmathproblems.github.io/README.md

 ### Bahabryra
 - Senior Developer
 - Just helps with background stuff, nothing big (as of right now >:) hehe )
+- Also a Classboard Support guy
+- Has grammar so bad that bro needs SprintingSnail's help
 - Also has Scratch profile
 - https://scratch.mit.edu/users/bahabryra
 - Knows HTML, CSS, Basic JavaScript, and Python